adarsh0128/Computer-Network/2 OSI MODEL/2-physical-layer.md

 ## Functions of the Physical Layer

-1️⃣ Transmission of Raw Bits
+1️⃣ Bit Transmission (Data Transmission)

-Converts data (1s and 0s) into signals (electrical, optical, or radio) for transmission.
+Converts digital data (0s and 1s) into signals (electrical, light, or radio waves) and transmits them.\
+Ensures that bits are sent correctly and at the right speed.

+📌 Example:\
-Example: When you send a WhatsApp message, your phone converts the message into signals to send it through Wi-Fi or mobile networks.
+When you type a message and press "Send," your device converts the text into electrical signals (if using a wired network) or radio waves (if using Wi-Fi).\
+These signals are then transmitted to the receiver.

-2️⃣ Defines Transmission Media
+2️⃣ Defines Transmission Media (Wired & Wireless)

-Decides which type of cables or wireless technology will be used.
-Example: Ethernet cables (wired) or Wi-Fi (wireless) are used to transmit data.
+Specifies the type of medium used for transmission:\
+Wired: Twisted-pair cables, coaxial cables, fiber-optic cables\
+Wireless: Radio waves, infrared, microwaves

+📌 Example:

+A LAN (Local Area Network) in an office may use Ethernet cables (wired), while Wi-Fi at home uses radio waves (wireless).

-3️⃣ Data Rate Control (Bit Rate)
+3️⃣ Data Encoding (Converting Data to Signals)

-Determines the speed (bandwidth) of data transmission (measured in Mbps or Gbps).
-Example: A fiber-optic cable can transfer data faster than an old telephone cable.
+Converts data into a form that can travel over the selected transmission medium.\
+Uses different encoding techniques to represent data signals efficiently.

+📌 Example:

+Morse code converts letters into dots (.) and dashes (-), similar to how computers encode digital data into signals.

-4️⃣ Synchronization of Bits
+4️⃣ Bit Synchronization (Timing & Coordination)

-Ensures that sender and receiver are in sync when sending and receiving data.
+Ensures that the sender and receiver are synchronized so that the bits are understood correctly.\
-Example: Just like a TV remote and TV must be synchronized to work properly.
+Uses synchronous and asynchronous methods for timing control.

+📌 Example:

+In a conversation, if one person speaks too fast, the other may not understand.\
+The Physical Layer ensures both devices communicate at the same speed.

-5️⃣ Transmission Modes
+5️⃣ Transmission Mode (Direction of Data Flow)

-The Physical Layer decides how data flows between devices:\
+Decides how data flows between devices:\
-Simplex → One-way communication (📻 Example: Radio broadcasting).\
+Simplex: One-way communication (📺 TV broadcast)\
-Half-Duplex → Two-way communication, but only one at a time (🎤 Example: Walkie-talkie).\
+Half-Duplex: Two-way, but only one at a time (🎤 Walkie-Talkie)\
-Full-Duplex → Two-way communication at the same time (📞 Example: Phone call).\
+Full-Duplex: Two-way communication at the same time (📞 Telephone)

+📌 Example:

+When you watch TV (simplex), use a walkie-talkie (half-duplex), or make a phone call (full-duplex), the Physical Layer controls how data moves.

-6️⃣ Topology and Networking Devices
+6️⃣ Physical Topology (Network Layout)

-Defines how devices are connected (Bus, Star, Ring, Mesh, etc.).\
+Defines how devices are physically connected in a network, such as:\
-Uses devices like hubs, repeaters, and modems.\
+Bus Topology (Single cable for all devices)\
+Star Topology (Central hub/switch)\
+Ring Topology (Circular connection)

+📌 Example:

-Example: In an office, computers may be connected using a star topology (all connected to a central switch).
+In a Star Topology, all computers in an office connect to a central switch.

+7️⃣ Data Rate Control (Speed of Transmission)

+Controls the data transfer speed based on network capacity.\
+Measured in bits per second (bps), like 10 Mbps, 100 Mbps, 1 Gbps.

+📌 Example:

+A fiber-optic connection (1 Gbps) is much faster than an old dial-up internet (56 Kbps) because of higher data rates.

 ### Examples of Physical Layer in Daily Life

-📡 Wi-Fi Signals – Your phone sends data through radio waves to a router.
+📡 Wi-Fi Signals – Your phone sends data through radio waves to a router.\
-🔌 Ethernet Cable – Your computer connects to the internet through a LAN cable.
+🔌 Ethernet Cable – Your computer connects to the internet through a LAN cable.\
-📶 Fiber Optic Cables – High-speed data transfer using light pulses.
+📶 Fiber Optic Cables – High-speed data transfer using light pulses.\
 📠 Modem & Telephone Lines – Converts digital data into analog signals and vice versa.